Neri Colmenares: On TRAIN law and fuel taxes

 Colmenares and fellow lawmakers noted how the fuel excise tax and the broader value added tax hit the poor and low-income earners.
-He protested the Tax Reform of Inclusion and Acceleration (TRAIN) Law and the fuel excise tax and blamed these for the increasing prices of consumer goods.
+He protested the Tax Reform of Inclusion and Acceleration and Inclusion (TRAIN) Law and the fuel excise tax and blamed these for the increasing prices of consumer goods.
 He also called for the removal of the value added tax on power, water, and fuel.

 Colmenares served as counsel for lawmakers who in January 2018 filed for the suspension of the TRAIN Law.
 He also noted how the TRAIN Law was passed in Congress without a quorum.

+As counsel to drug war victims

+Colmenares serves as legal counsel to Philippine drug war victims and their families.
+In 2021, Colmenares was a panelist at a legal forum organized by the University of the Philippines College of Law on the International Criminal Court investigation in the Philippines.
+He was also a resource speaker at the 2024 House of Representatives Quad Committee hearings that investigated the possible links between the drug war, extrajudicial killings in the Philippines, and Philippine Offshore Gaming Operators.

 In Congress

+Colmenares was the party-list representative for Bayan Muna in the Philippine House of Representatives from 2009 to 2016.
+He served as the Senior Deputy Minority Leader in the 16th Congress.

 Legislation

 Colmenares authored several laws such as the (i) the law requiring warnings through text during typhoons and disasters (RA 10639); (ii) the law creating Special Election Precincts for persons with disabilities and senior citizens (RA 10633); (iii) the law allowing media to vote before election day (RA 10380); and human rights laws including the (iv) Reparation Law for human rights victims during Martial Law (10368); (v) the Anti-Torture Law (RA 9745); (vi) the Anti-Enforced Disappearance Law (RA 10353).
 He also authored the recently passed law on the practice of Nutrition and Dietetics (RA 10862).
 His party Bayan Muna voted NO against the TRAIN law and he has been campaigning for the suspension of the TRAIN law pending the repeal of its excise tax imposition.

 He authored the Social Security System (SSS) Pension Increase bill, which was later implemented under Pres.
 Rodrigo Duterte who ordered a P1,000 per month increase in SSS pension in two tranches.
 Colmenares and Bayan Muna worked to have the second P1,000 increase in 2018.

 He authored the bills and resolutions on making annulment of marriage accessible to the poor, increasing SSS pension to P7,000, investigating high prices of gasoline in the provinces, and blind-friendly Philippine peso bills.